web-native/docs/chtml/v060/specs/README.md

 While all four technologies fit together seamlessly, they can also be used independently.

 ### Scoped HTML
 Scoped HTML follows a semantic markup pattern that lets us create an HTML document as a hierachy of smaller-sized scopes.
-Each scope represents a *root* or reference point for naming elements within its subtree.
+Each scope establishes a new naming context for elements within its subtree.

 A scope is designated on an element by simply adding the *Boolean* `root` attribute.
 This creates a context for implementing scoped IDs.